Frequently Asked Questions

 Will you start on my work immediately?

-I like to utilize planetary and lunar timing in my work whenever possible, so I will start on your work at the first available date and hour that best facilitates your needs.
+I like to utilize planetary timing in my work whenever possible, so I will start on your work at the first available date that best facilitates your needs, and has an opening in the schedule.

 How long until I see results?

 There's really no way to answer this question, as the factors that play into it are as infinite and varied as the people and situations out there.
-However, a broad rule of thumb is that if a work is going to be successful you should be seeing significant movement within about 3 weeks.
+However, a broad rule of thumb is that if a work is going to be successful you will likely see some signs & synchronicities within about a week, with meaningful movement beginning within about 3 weeks.

 Are your oils, incenses, etc eco-friendly &/or non-toxic?